ADAPunkz/proposals/README.md

 # ADAPunkz proposals storage + review repo

 This is a repository to store markdown-formatted proposal submissions for the ADAPunkz DAO.
-W

-hen a proposal is submitted via the ADAPunkz website, a bot will create a PR on this repo for review by the team.
+When a proposal is submitted via the ADAPunkz website, a bot will create a PR on this repo for review by the team.

 Once the team agrees that the proposal is of a high enough quality to go a voting stage, the PR should be merged into master where the site API will automatically fetch options for the current voting round.